The real question is how to narrow it all down, so here’s a roundup of sure-fire Bermuda activities for kids, teens – and you!

 - Locals call the 12-acre Walsingham Nature Reserve “Tom Moore’s Jungle,” and you’ll understand why as you make your way through dense greenery along winding trails, birds chirping happily in the branches above.
 The payoff for your jungle trek is truly spectacular: Blue Hole Park offers a crystal clear mangrove pond, with subterranean grottos and caves to swim to.

 Bermuda looks even better on horseback.
-The knowledgeable guides of Spicelands Equestrian Centre lead Western-style rides on Bermuda’s South Shore along the scenic Railway Trail, with opportunities to explore parks and pink-sand beaches – all levels of riders are welcome.
 Your family can also explore the alluring beaches and historic sites of Bermuda’s East End by horseback with private, guided tours from Bermuda Horse Trail Ride.
 All levels of experience are welcome.

 See What’s Happening Under the Waves

 Scuba diving may be a few years out of reach for younger kids, but that doesn’t mean they can’t do some underwater exploration in Bermuda.
 Snorkel Park Beach’s crystal clear lagoon is a great place for all experience levels, with shallow, colourful reefs that teem with marine life.
 You can also give helmet diving a try – the glass-windowed helmets have air hoses to the surface, and there's no mask or regulator required.
 It’s safe and easy – and gets you up-close-and-personal with all kinds of aquatic creatures.